-Claim: Facebook is seeking input on introducing video-based advertisements to their network.
+Claim: Facebook is seeking input on the imminent introduction of video-based advertisements to its network.

 Examples:[Collected via Facebook, April 2013]

 I recently came across this little picture on a couple of my wall posts.
 I have not heard of nor read any articles containing the information listed in this picture.